-Master of the Elements: At 10th level the sorcerer is no longer hindered by conditions aligned with his primary affinity.
+Master of the Elements: The sorcerer is no longer hindered by conditions aligned with his primary affinity.
 A sorcerer with fire affinity no longer suffers from heat exhaustion and may hold or handle red-hot iron, whereas a mage with ice affinity suffers no hindrance from the cold and may wake on ice as easily as grass.

 The following are attributes granted based on each specific energy specialty: